datalad/datalad/CONTRIBUTING.md

 titles of all pull requests merged into master since the previous release, organized by label.  `auto` recognizes the following PR labels:

-- `major` — for changes corresponding to an increase in the major version component
 - `minor` — for changes corresponding to an increase in the minor version component
 - `patch` — for changes corresponding to an increase in the patch/micro version